danja/hyperdata-static/makesite/content/blog/2023-08-27-Graph-of-Thoughs-initial-thoughts.md

 <!-- title: Graph of Thoughts, initial thoughts -->

-_What sprang to mind, not thought through, likely much rubbish._
+_Work in progress, scrappy notes & thoughts to pull together.
+What sprang to mind, not thought through, likely much rubbish._

 So I finally got around to reading the recent [Graph of Thoughts : Solving Elaborate Problems with Large Language Models](https://arxiv.org/abs/2308.09687) paper. _"Finally" in the sense of it only appeared at Arxiv just over a week or so ago, I printed a couple of days ago.
 Things are moving sooo fast..._